Performance of linear solvers in tensor-train format on current multicore architectures: Numerical algorithms

 However, one needs a way to adapt the rank of the approximate solution and to ensure convergence.
 An early approach from physics was just to increase the rank through adding random directions.
 A more sophisticated method is introduced in \cite{Dolgov2014a} named AMEn (alternating minimal energy).
 The main idea is to enrich the subspace after each inner iteration with directions obtained from the current residual tensor.
+For this, the current residual tensor is projected onto the subspace of the left sub-tensors of the current approximation when sweeping left-to-right, respectively the right sub-tensors when sweeping right-to-left.
+The corresponding projection operators are given by:

-For s.p.d. operators, this results in a steepest descent step for which global convergence is shown in \cite{Dolgov2014a}.
+For s.p.d.\ operators, this results in a steepest descent step for which global convergence is shown in \cite{Dolgov2014a}.
 In practice, it is often sufficient to approximate a few directions of the residual tensor and add them to the current subspace to obtain fast convergence.
 The standard form of the AMEn algorithm is depicted in \autoref{alg:TT-AMEn} (based on the SVD variant in \cite{Dolgov2014a}).

-The step to update the residual (line~\ref{step:updateR}) requires saving all intermediate matrices from left- respectively right-orthogonalization of the sub-tensors of $R_\text{TT}$.
-To calculate $k$ suitable directions to enrich the subspace in the left-to-right sweep (line~\ref{step:selectZ}), we left-orthogonalize $R_j$ w.r.t. $X_j$, such that:
+The step to update the residual $R_\text{TT}=\mathcal A_\text{TT} X_\text{TT}$ (line~\ref{step:updateR}) requires saving all intermediate matrices from left- respectively right-orthogonalization of the sub-tensors of $R_\text{TT}$.
+To calculate $k$ suitable directions to enrich the subspace in the left-to-right sweep (line~\ref{step:selectZ}), we left-orthogonalize $Z_j$ w.r.t.\ $X_j$, such that: